 For bonus points, look up “amenities” near the charging stations.
 You may end up spending 3 hours at the charging station.
 Wouldn't it be a nice convergence of goals to accomplish something else while the car is charging?
 Maybe the charging station is in a library parking lot?
 Or a store (groceries etc) where you need to shop?
 Or near your church?
 Other applications like Yelp are useful for finding amenities.

 The two most important locations to charge your car are at home and at work.
 Each are places where you’re naturally spending many hours, meaning the car can easily be charged while you’re working or sleeping.
 Does your employer offer charging to employees?
 Even a lowly 120 volt outlet is useful if that’s all you have available.
-See Understanding charging rates and effective trip speed
+See Electric car charging speed and effective trip speed on road trips